 As software penetrates corporate life, employees are using more apps every day, on more devices, in more locations.
-This in effect drives the need for identity and access management platforms that help companies efficiently manage who has access to what, and ensure that access privileges are secure from cyber criminals.
+This drives the need for identity and access management software that help companies efficiently manage who has access to what, and ensure that access privileges are secure from cyber criminals.

 Okta has built a robust integration network with most of the popular software apps.
 This makes is a competitive player in a market which includes Microsoft (NASDAQ:MSFT), Oracle (NYSE:ORCL), and Ping Identity.

-As you can see below, Okta's revenue growth has been impressive over the last year, growing from quarterly revenue of $200.4 million, to $315.5 million.
+As you can see below, Okta's revenue growth has been incredible over the last year, growing from quarterly revenue of $251 million, to $414.9 million.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Okta's gross profit margin, an important metric measuring how much money there is left after paying for servers, licences, technical support and other necessary running expenses was at 67.9% in Q2.
+Okta's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 68.3% in Q1.

-With a market capitalization of $40.3 billion, more than $2.46 billion in cash and with free cash flow over the last twelve months being positive, the company is in a very strong position to invest in growth.
+Sporting a market capitalization of $13.3 billion, more than $2.48 billion in cash and with positive free cash flow over the last twelve months, we're confident that Okta has the resources it needs to pursue a high growth business strategy.

 We were impressed by the exceptional revenue growth Okta delivered this quarter.
 And we were also excited to see that it outperformed Wall St’s revenue expectations.
-On the other hand, it was less good to see the pretty significant deterioration in gross margin.
-Overall, we think this was a really good quarter, that should leave shareholders feeling very positive.
-The company is down -6.19% on the results and currently trades at $248.4 per share.
+Overall, we think this was a strong quarter, that should leave shareholders feeling very positive.
+The company is flat on the results and currently trades at $93.66 per share.